Jorge-Gonzalez/daList/README.md

 ## Todo List PWA using todo txt format

 This is a todo list progressive web app that intend to be simple and modern.
-I am using Preact Redux Bundler PWA Kit scaffold.
+I am using Preact, Redux Bundler, Stylable.

 ## CLI Commands